 - CurrencyFair: 1-3 Days

 - TorFX: 2-3 Days

-Typically, transferring money to Switzerland will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
-The fastest provider in our table to transfer money to Switzerland is Wise (Instant-2 Days).
+Typically, transferring money from Canada to Switzerland will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
+The fastest provider in our table to transfer money from Canada to Switzerland is Wise (Instant-2 Days).

-What is the best rated provider to transfer money to Switzerland?
+What is the best rated provider to transfer money from Canada to Switzerland?

-Of the 4 providers we found for transferring money to Switzerland, here’s how they stack up in terms of number of reviews and average score on TrustPilot:
+Of the 4 providers we found for transferring money from Canada to Switzerland, here’s how they stack up in terms of number of reviews and average score on TrustPilot:

 Choosing an international money transfer service can feel like a risk.
 However, our comparison tool will only ever recommend secure providers which operate within the law in any part of the world they're in.

 When you're looking for the safest ways to send money to Switzerland from Canada you'll usually want to look out for providers which are registered with and operate under the FCA.
 In some cases operators may also be regulated by the PRA.
 And if you're transferring money with your bank, you may also read about the FSCS.
 Too many acronyms?
 Let's look at what they mean.